-Inspire and Upper Airway Stimulation are trademarks of Inspire Medical Systems, who is not affiliated with this website.
+Inspire and Upper Airway Stimulation are trademarks of Inspire Medical Systems, which is not affiliated with this website.

 - Ask The Sleep Doctor: Sleep and Appearance, Sleep and Alzheimer’s and Sleep and Hyperactivity - March 24, 2019